-For instance, if you want to add Highlight Object action and Go to slide action, you will need to add two types of parameters including Shape and Slide, respectively.
-And, don’t forget to set a suitable name for each parameter.
+For instance, if you want to add Highlight Object action and Go to slide action, you need to add two types of parameters including Shape and Slide, respectively.
+And, don’t forget to enter a suitable name for each parameter.

 After accomplishing the Parameters section, you need to take the following steps to add actions:

-Step 1: Click the Add button in the Action section, then select one action from the gallery.
+Step 1: Click the Add button in the Action section and select one action from the gallery.
 After that, the action you select will appear below the action entry.

-Step 2: Click Click to edit to take further steps with your action.
+Step 2: Then, you will see the Click to edit option next to the Action.
+Click it to take further steps with your action.

 Step 3: Check the Parameter check box and then click the arrow of the spin box to select the Parameter you already set up.

 Note: Advanced Actions allows you to group and work with multiple actions.
-So, repeat the above cycle to add more actions as you want.
+So, repeat the process to add more actions as you want.

-Step 4: Click Save, type a name for the advanced action in the Add Advanced Actions dialog.
+Step 4: Click Save, type a name for the advanced action you have just created in the Add Advanced Actions dialog.
 Then, click OK.